School of Education

-The Evaluation, Measurement, and Statistics (EMS) program is a specialization in education leading to the Ph.D.
-Drawing on the diverse methodological expertise of faculty, the EMS program offers a comprehensive range of courses designed to prepare students to develop, critically evaluate, and properly use quantitative and mixed methodologies to advance educational research.
+Drawing on the diverse methodological expertise of faculty, the Evaluation, Measurement, and Statistics (EMS) specialization offers a comprehensive range of courses designed to prepare students to develop, critically evaluate, and properly use quantitative and mixed methodologies to advance educational research.
 The EMS faculty believes that fundamental contributions to educational methodology can be accomplished through study of a wide variety of areas in research methods.
-For example, students are taught to:

 - Understand recent developments in psychometric theory, as well as technical issues underlying construction and use of tests for selection, placement, and instruction.